elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Review runtime configuration](doc/images/review_runtime_configuration.png)

-   > If you are accessing the Kubeflow Pipelines UI for the first time an error might be raised if namespaces are configured.
-To resolve this issue, open the Kubeflow UI (e.g. `https://kubernetes-service.ibm.com/` instead of `https://kubernetes-service.ibm.com/pipeline`) and select a namespace, and then try the Kubeflow Pipelines UI link again.
+   > If you are accessing the Kubeflow Pipelines UI for the first time an error might be raised (e.g. "`Failed to retrieve list of pipelines`") if namespaces are configured.
+To resolve this issue, manually open the Kubeflow UI (e.g. `https://kubernetes-service.ibm.com/` instead of `https://kubernetes-service.ibm.com/pipeline`) and select a namespace, and then try the Kubeflow Pipelines UI link again.

 ### Running a notebook pipeline on Kubeflow Pipelines